Using modifier 59, distinct procedure/service

 Inaccurate or inappropriate use of this modifier can generate overpayments, incorrect coding, and increased member cost sharing.
 In many cases, there is a more suitable modifier that may expedite claims processing.
 Modifier 59 should only be used if no other modifier more appropriately describes the relationship(s) of the two or more procedure codes.

-For example, when commonly bundled procedures are performed on different fingers or toes, the use of finger (F1, F2, F3, etc.) or toe (T1, T2, T3, etc.) modifiers would be more appropriate than the 59 modifier to show that these are distinct services and create a clearer picture for the claim examiner as to why the services were unbundled.
+Example: When commonly bundled procedures are performed on different fingers or toes, the use of finger (F1, F2, F3, etc.) or toe (T1, T2, T3, etc.) modifiers would be more appropriate.
+They would show that these are distinct services and create a clearer picture for the claim examiner as to why the services were unbundled.
 This may reduce the need for operative notes or medical office notes.

 - With unlisted codes